Theis our summer 2019 pick for the "Best Workhorse 3D Printer". Check out our review to find out why it is the ideal machine for frequent use.

 If size is an important factor, but the Lulzbot TAZ 6 is outside of your price range, the Creality CR-10 may be a suitable alternative.
 Although you lose a bit of that reliability that Aleph Objects offers with its 3D printers, the CR-10 has quickly become the go-to option for makers on a budget.
 For under $500, you’ll get a print area of 300 x 300 x 400mm.
 However, keep in mind that you’ll be missing out on the consistency and performance that comes with owning a Lulzbot 3D printer.

 Is the Lulzbot TAZ 6 just not big enough for you?
 Perhaps the Zortrax M300 will tickle your fancy with its 300 x 300 x 300 mm build area.
 This Polish 3D printer is a bit bigger, but it also cost more money.
 On top of that, you miss out on the advantages of having open source hardware, as the M300 will encounter more restrictions than the Lulzbot TAZ 6.

-License: The text of "Lulzbot TAZ 6 Review – Best Workhorse 3D Printer in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Lulzbot TAZ 6 Review: Great Workhorse 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 You can’t subscribe to updates from All3DP.
 Learn more…